nathanael-fijalkow/TheoretiCS_doc/editors.md

 The editors-in-chief send the reviews to the authors and move the paper to phase 2.
 This will always be done by the editors-in-chief -- do not move a paper to phase 2 yourself!
+If a revision was needed to start phase 2, they will also ask the authors for such a revision.

 ### Assigned editors: take care of the review process for Phase 2

-Once the paper has been moved to phase 2 by the editors-in-chief and is in status "Reviewed", you can now invite reviewers again.
+If the paper has been moved to phase 2 by the editors-in-chief without the need for a revision, its status should now be
+"Reviewed", and you can now invite reviewers again.

+If a revision was asked, you should wait for the authors to submit it, and then you can invite reviewers for phase 2.

 If you no longer see the reviews and reviewers of Phase 1, you may need to navigate to an older version of the article: in the "Versions" pane on the page,